xia0pin9/forensic/README.md

 1) Install volatility

-2) Install mongodb if you want to enable reusing volatility results, disabled by default
+2) Install mongodb if you want to enable reusing volatility results, *disabled* by default

-3) Specify image and start using this tool.
+3) Specify memdump image and start using this tool:

+    `python forensic.py -f be2.vmem`